LGeist/PSO2-Basic-Resource-Guide/README.md

 Here you will find the shops for exchanging [Badges](https://pso2na.arks-visiphone.com/wiki/Unique_Weapons_Badge_Shop), [Photon Drops/Spheres/Boosters](https://pso2na.arks-visiphone.com/wiki/Photon_Drop_Exchange_Shop), [Astracite](https://pso2na.arks-visiphone.com/wiki/Astracite_Exchange_Shop), [EX-Cubes](https://pso2na.arks-visiphone.com/wiki/EX-Cube_Shop), [Buster Medals](https://pso2na.arks-visiphone.com/wiki/Buster_Medal_Shop), and [Battle Coins](https://pso2na.arks-visiphone.com/wiki/Battle_Coin_Barterer).

-- Here you can get units, weapons, consumables, boosters, and resources, among a few other things.
+- Here you can get units, weapons, consumables, boosters, almost every single level 17 Disc, and resources, among a few other things.
 - Be careful what you spend.
 They offer a lot of weapons but a lot are dead ends.
 - Some have useful [Augment Factors](https://pso2na.arks-visiphone.com/wiki/Augment_Factors), some can be upgraded at Zig.
-Do also note Photon Spheres are also needed to unlock a weapon’s Potential when Enhancing.
+- Do also note Photon Spheres are also needed to unlock a weapon’s Potential when Enhancing.
 - You can exchange Astracite for Photon Boosters instead of Photon Spheres, this can be cheaper than Spheres depending on the type of Astracite you use.
 Some types of Astracite, such as Ares Phantacite,  are much more rare and used in other places such as Zig.
 Check the Astracite Shop page.

 #### Swap Shop Area: